Skip to main content

 How Does Resistance Training Amplify Peptide Efficacy?

-The benefits of this restored GH and subsequent Insulin-Like Growth Factor 1 (IGF-1) production are most profoundly realized when paired with a consistent program.
+The benefits of this restored GH and subsequent Insulin-Like Growth Factor 1 (IGF-1) production are most profoundly realized when paired with a consistent resistance training program.
 The mechanical stress of lifting weights creates microscopic tears in muscle fibers, signaling a demand for repair and growth.
 The elevated GH and IGF-1 levels facilitated by peptide therapy meet this demand with an enhanced supply of the body’s primary anabolic and regenerative hormones.

 Peptide therapy provides the biological resources for repair, while resistance training provides the stimulus that directs those resources toward building stronger, more resilient tissue.